-As we come to the end of the year, many Singaporeans will be putting in plans to upgrade — be it from their flat to a condo, or a condo to a…bigger condo or even a landed home?
-In any case, upgrading your property is a big move that can lead to a lot of financial missteps, so take note of some key precautions:
+At some point, Singaporeans will be putting in plans to upgrade – whether it’s from a flat to a condo, or a condo to a bigger condo or even a landed home.
+In any case, upgrading your property is a big move that can lead to a lot of financial missteps, so take note of some key precautions.

 Whether you’re upgrading a new condo or a resale property, you still need to brace for the possibility of delays.

 Whatever the case, never assume you’ll be able to smoothly move in on your completion date.
-Always have some cash set aside, enough for about three months of temporary accommodations.
+Always have some cash set aside, for at least three months of temporary accommodations.

-Even you get lucky and don’t have to use it, you should set the sum of . money aside as an emergency fund to keep your mortgage paid during a crisis.
+Even if you get lucky and don’t have to use it, you should set the money aside as an emergency fund to service your mortgage during a crisis.

-If you’re upgrading an Executive Condo (EC) or other private property, you’ll have to use a bank loan.
-The key difference to note is that the Loan To Value (LTV) ratio is much lower compared to the HDB loan you may have been using previously.
+If you’re upgrading to an Executive Condo (EC) or other private property, you’ll have to use a bank loan.
+The key difference to note is that the loan-to-value (LTV) ratio is much lower compared to the HDB loan you may have been using previously.

 Your HDB loan can lend you up to 90% of your flat’s value, and the remaining 10% can come from CPF.
-As such, when it comes to the purchase price, it’s possible to pay nothing out of pocket when using HDB loans.
+When it comes to the purchase price, it’s possible to pay nothing out of pocket when using HDB loans.

-Bank loans, however, can only finance 75% of a property (assuming it will be your only outstanding property loan – otherwise it falls to 50%).
+Bank loans, however, can only finance up to 75% of a property (assuming it will be your only outstanding property loan – otherwise it falls to 55%).
 For the 25% down payment, a minimum of 5% must be in cash, and the remaining 20% can be in a combination of cash or CPF.

-Remember to work out the overall impact on your finances: a $1.2 million condo means an absolute minimum of $60,000 in cash (5%).
-You may want to beef up your savings, before going through with the deal.
+Remember to work out the overall impact on your finances.
+A S$1.2 million condo means an absolute minimum of S$60,000 in cash (5%).
+So you may want to beef up your savings before going through with the deal.

 Another thing to note is that, unlike your old HDB loan, bank loan interest rates fluctuate a lot more.
-Most typical bank loans are cheap for the first three years, and then jump significantly on the fourth year and thereafter.
+Most typical bank loans are cheap for the first three years, and then jump significantly on the fourth year onwards.

-Right now, a typical bank loan rate is around 2% per annum, cheaper than an HDB loan’s 2.6 per cent.
-But, interest rates have been rising in the past few years, and was just 1.5% a year ago.
-So, bank home loan interest rates may even be higher than HDB loans in a few years time.
+Right now, a typical bank loan rate is around 1.5%, cheaper than an HDB loan’s 2.6% interest rate.
+But interest rates are rising as the economy recovers.
+So, bank home loan interest rates may even be higher than HDB loans in a few years.

-A changing interest rate can mean that your loan repayments change every three months, or every month, depending on your loan package.
+A changing interest rate can mean that your loan repayments change every three months or every month, depending on your loan package.
 Make sure you talk it through with a mortgage broker, and plan for the fluctuations.
-One common mistake among upgraders is failing to understand how the loan interest is charged, and how to refinance (i.e. switch banks) when it gets too high.
+One common mistake among upgraders is failing to understand how the loan interest is charged, and how to refinance it when it gets too high.

-If you buy your new home before selling your old one, you still have to pay the Additional Buyers Stamp Duty (ABSD).
-This needs to be done within two weeks of completing the transaction.
+If you buy your new home before selling your old one, you still have to pay the Additional Buyer’s Stamp Duty (ABSD).
+This needs to be done within two weeks of exercising the Option to Purchase (OTP).

-Some upgraders seriously push the time limit for all six months, trying to get a better price for their old home.
-But think twice before doing this, because:
+Some upgraders push the time limit for all six months, trying to get a better price for their old home.
+But think twice before doing this.

-Remember that, even if the most last-minute buyer puts down an option just before the deadline, they may back out of the sale later.
+Remember that even if the most last-minute buyer puts down an option just before the deadline, they may back out of the sale later.
 This can cause you to lose your ABSD remission.
-And whilst that means the buyer will forfeit their Option money to you, it still won’t cover the loss of your ABSD, which is an eye-popping 12% of property value for Singapore citizens.
+Whilst that means the buyer will forfeit their option fee to you, it still won’t cover the loss of your ABSD, which is an eye-popping 12% of property value for Singapore citizens.

 Failing to meet the TDSR means you might have to fork out a larger down payment, or you’ll be unable to afford the house you want.
 So be sure not to rack up large debts in the 12 months prior to your upgrading attempt, or clear as many outstanding debts to the best of your ability.